alexanderkoller/pergamon/src/bibtypst-styles.typ

     /// -> bool
     print-isbn: false,

-    /// The bibstring table.
-This is a dictionary that maps language-independent
+    /// Overrides entries in the bibstring table.
+The bibstring table is a dictionary
+    /// that maps language-independent
-    /// IDs of bibliographic constants (such as "In: " or "edited by") to
+    /// IDs of bibliographic constants (e.g. "in") to
-    /// their language-dependent surface forms.
-Replace some or all of the values
+    /// their language-dependent surface forms (such as "In: " or "edited by").
-    /// with your own surface forms to control the way the bibliography is rendered.
+    /// The ID-form pairs you specify in the `bibstring` argument will overwrite
+    /// the default entries.
+    ///
+    /// See the documentation for @default-bibstring in @sec:package:utility for
+    /// more information on the bibstring table.
     /// -> dictionary
-    bibstring: default-bibstring,
+    bibstring: (:),

     /// An array of additional fields which will be printed at the end of each
     /// bibliography entry.
 Fields can be specified either as a string, in which case